 When it comes to comfort, firmness is the name of the game.
 The degree to which a mattress is hard or soft is absolutely central to its feel.
 At the same time, this is completely subjective since what type of feel is most comfortable for you will be different from what is most comfortable for other people.
 There isn’t any one firmness level that works for everyone, so choosing the appropriate firmness level for you can help make sure that your bed will be a place of relaxation and rest.

 A scale of 1-10 is used to describe mattress firmness, and on this scale, 1 is the softest a mattress can possibly be while 10 is the firmest.
 Very few mattresses are produced at the extreme ends of this scale, and the most common level of mattress firmness is medium-firm, falling between 5-7 on this typical firmness scale.

-Both the Original Purple and Casper mattresses are considered medium firm.
+Both the Purple Mattress and Casper mattresses are considered medium firm.
 The Purple is around a 6 on the typical firmness scale, and the Casper is a 6-7.
 Most people find the Casper to be slightly firmer than the Purple, but overall, the feel is generally similar.

 Both the Purple and the Casper mattresses strive to provide a sleep experience that balances comfort, support, and resilience.
 As a result, they have many characteristics that are similar, but because of the differences in the materials that are employed in these mattresses, there are also some noticeable differences.

 Overheating during the night happens for two main reasons.
 First, if the body sinks too deeply into a mattress, then it’s impossible for air to move around the body to cool it down.
 Second, many foam materials themselves retain heat, increasing in temperature through the night.
 For many sleepers, this can be extremely disruptive and uncomfortable.